weaversa/cryptol-course/labs/cryptol-overview/overview.md

 False
 ```

  * **Sequences** - Finite lists of objects all of the same data type.
-Common cryptographic algorithms make use of *words* or *registers* which are one dimensional sequences of Bits.
-Cryptol seemlessly handles operations on words of arbitrary sizes and also allows for multi-dimensional sequences (*i.e.* sequences of words or sequences of sequences of words).
+Common cryptographic algorithms make use of *words* or *registers*, which are one-dimensional sequences of Bits.
+Cryptol seemlessly handles operations on words of arbitrary sizes and also allows for multi-dimensional sequences (*i.e.* sequences of words, or sequences of sequences of words).

 ```haskell
 Cryptol> let s1 = [True, True, False, True]